mumby0168/Chat-Application/README.md

 # Chat-Application
-A networked chat application using WPF, MySql and .NET Core
+This uses C# a server and several clients to make a skype like chat application using WPF, MySql and .NET Core.